Note: non-Video Game examples are at the bottom.

 - The Dungeons & Dragons based RTS game Dragonshard, has a campaign for the humans and the lizardfolk, but not for the Umbragen.

-- The author of a Dragon article on the "death master", a necromancy-themed character class for 1st Edition AD&D, introduced it by stressing, thusly, that it was designed for NPC villains only:
+- The author of a Dragon article on the "Death Master", a necromancy-themed Non-Player Character class for 1st Edition AD&D, introduced it by stressing, thusly, that it was designed for NPC villains only:

 - "If I ever run into a player character Death Master at a gaming convention, I may turn Evil myself."